-To restore the rich tradition of the Bangla language, Oxford Bookstores, an integral part of the Apeejay Surrendra Group, ideated, conceptualised and consequently created Apeejay Bangla Sahitya Utsob (ABSU), in 2015, in Kolkata, the city of joy.
-Apeejay Bangla Sahitya Utsob pioneers in providing an interactive platform for the voices of Contemporary Bangla Literature.
-It is a medium for encouraging and involving young people with different aspects of Bangla literature, and familiarise them with the nuances of Bangla as a literary language, which is one of the most mellifluous and ornate languages of the world.
+Apeejay Bangla Sahitya Utsob pioneers in providing an interactive platform for the voices of Contemporary Bangla Literature, encouraging and involving young people with different aspects of Bangla literature, and familiarizing them with the nuances of Bangla as a literary language, which is considered one of the most mellifluous and ornate languages of the world.
 The Utsob showcases the multitudinous gems that make Bangla literature a treasure trove of cultural and literary excellence.
-ABSU is committed to this journey of Bangla Literature which is both exciting and exhilarating.